matthewLeFevre/Ken-Framework/readme.md

 ### Alpha Dispatcher Class

-- Dispatcher class makes database interactions dynamic be drying up the code needed to create models in the PHP generic way.
+- Dispatcher class makes database interactions dynamic by drying up the code needed to create models in the PHP generic way.
 - Model and controller now can be combined removing the need for a seperate file
 - Removed old code from the framework